lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/06 Subsystem EIB/00 Introduction.md

 The EIB is a hardware that enables the reading of the encoder positions.
 The hardware converts the analog data get from the heads into a counting data.
 The hardware has 8 inputs.

-The software implemented is to manage the EIB and to read and convert the data from heads.
+The software implemented is to manage the EIB and to read and convert data gotten from the EIB to telescope angles.
 The EIB is a subordinated subsystem that could not be accessed directly from the commander.
 The commands to the EIB go through Azimuth subsystem that will check that the command is allowed.
 To command the EIB from the commander, Azimuth and Elevation must be in idle state, otherwise the command will be rejected by Azimuth.

 By the other way, both azimuth and elevation can manage the EIB, so both subsystems send commands to the EIB subsystem.